daizutabi/hydraflow/docs/part1-applications/main-decorator.md

 ## Advanced Features

-The `hydraflow.main` decorator supports several keyword arguments that enhance its functionality:
+The `hydraflow.main` decorator supports several keyword arguments that enhance its functionality.
+All these options are set to `False` by default and must be explicitly enabled when needed:

 ### Working Directory Management (`chdir`)